 Pink October marks the International Breast Cancer Awareness Month in Qatar and around the world.
 Understanding cancer is one of the most important forms of prevention against it.
 According to the American Cancer Society, one in eight women are diagnosed with breast cancer.

 Some women choose to fight the battle with treatments and prayers, some choose to rely on love of their family and their faith in healing, some go out there and fight by living to the fullest.
 Whichever woman you are, we salute you for your bravery, your commitment, and your faith in healing!

 Qatar Cancer Society has offered the latest statistics and information on prevention and risk factors to avoid.
 Here are some of the highlights:

-Family history is still one of the biggest risk factors
+Family history is still one of the biggest risk factors of breast cancer

 Obviously, you can’t change your family’s medical history or your genes, but there are many ways to change up your lifestyle to help save yourself and your family.
 According to the president and chairman of the board of Qatar Cancer Society, Dr. Sheikh Khalid bin Jaber Al Thani, the risk of being diagnosed with breast cancer increases 3 folds for those with a family history of the illness.